sbroenne/plugin.video.nhkworldtv/readme.md

 "Snappiness" was one of my design goals when developing this plug-in.
 For example, most calls to NHK are cached (requests-cache) for a while so that navigation is faster (defaults to two hours)

 The plug-in also uses companion cloud service to speed up video play-back because these NHK APIs are very slow.
-You can disabe this in Settings if you do not want to use this - the only downside is that starting playback of video will take a bit longer and that you will use a bit of UI functionality (e.g. Kodi will not store how much of a program you have already watched)
+You can disabe this in Settings if you do not want to use this - the only downside is that starting playback of video will take a bit longer and that you will loose a bit of UI functionality (e.g. Kodi will not store how much of a program you have already watched)

 You can find the source code for the cloud service at [NHK World TV Azure Backend](https://github.com/sbroenne/nhkworldtv-backend).